rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Test classes must extend the `TestCase` class in the framework, with proper namespacing.

-Each test method name must start with `test`, have public visibility, be non-static, and return void.
+Each test method name must start with `test`, for example `testSomeFunction()` have public visibility, be non-static, and return void.

 Example: